Khadija Ismayilova: 2012 sex tape and blackmail

 On 26 April 2012, the Attorney General's office released the names of all those who lived or visited the apartment where the sex-taping took place.
 Ismayilova criticised this act, saying that instead of carrying out an investigation, the Attorney General's office is echoing the blackmailers in intervening in her personal life by doing this.

 Meanwhile, Ismayilova carried out her own personal investigation.
 She claimed that the stamp shown on the letter containing the snapshots and supposedly sent from Moscow was fake.
 In addition, according to her, a neighbourhood maintenance worker said that an additional telephone line had been installed in her apartment in July 2011 by technicians from the telephone exchange.
 The telephone exchange, in turn, said the technicians acted on the orders of the Ministry of National Security which owns an office there that the exchange has no control of.
 Ismayilova added that in July 2011, she had been abroad and that according to the maintenance worker, an unidentified man had met him at the door claiming to be the owner of the apartment.

 While the official investigation is currently in progress, similar footage of Ismayilova, recorded at a different time, was published on a different website on 26 July 2013, accompanied by a comment attributed to blogger Emin Milli in which he allegedly said that "the videos featuring Khadija Ismayilova have done serious damage to the general democratic movement".
 Emin Milli denied making that statement and referred to it as "blatant provocation".
-On 2 August 2013, a group of journalists initiated a silent walking protest in support of Ismayilova.
+On 2 August 2013, a group of journalists initiated a silent walking protest supporting Ismayilova.
 Thirty of them were detained and later released.

-A number of international human rights organisations signed a collective letter addressed to President Ilham Aliyev and Attorney General Zakir Garalov, calling on them to ensure proper investigation in order to put an end to the ongoing smear campaign against Khadija Ismayilova and have its perpetrators punished.
+A number of international human rights organisations signed a collective letter addressed to President Ilham Aliyev and Attorney General Zakir Garalov, calling on them to ensure proper investigation to put an end to the ongoing smear campaign against Khadija Ismayilova and have its perpetrators punished.
 The letter was signed by ARTICLE 19, Civil Rights Defenders, Human Rights House Foundation, Human Rights Watch, International Media Support, Media Diversity Institute, Norwegian Helsinki Committee, Open Society Foundations, PEN International, People in Need Organisation, Reporters Without Borders.